Emergency Intercom Repairs Melbourne

 - Wiring fault or water ingress: A severed cable, corroded terminal, or water-damaged junction box has broken the power circuit entirely.

-- Network or PoE failure (IP systems): For IP intercoms, a failed PoE switch or network outage can take the entire system offline instantly.
+- Network or PoE failure (IP systems): For IP intercoms, a failed PoE switch or network outage can take the entire system offline.

 We measure incoming voltage at the panel, test the PSU output, check fuse continuity, and trace the power circuit from the switchboard to every connected device — identifying the exact failure point before touching anything.